-- 9. Major challenges faced by the program: The number of homeless youngsters has grown every year since the annual homeless student count has been required by the US Department of Education (2003).
-Currently, over 40,000 homeless children and youth are enrolled in school districts across Washington.
+9. Major challenges faced by the program:

+The number of homeless youngsters has grown every year since the annual homeless student count has been required by the US Department of Education (2003).
+Approximately 40,000 homeless children and youth are currently enrolled in school districts across Washington.
 Staff time continues to be a challenge with the increase in requests for support and technical assistance from OSPI.
-Additionally, ensuring materials, training, print/electronic resources, and other supports relevant and up to date (per changes in the law) has continued to be a challenge as demand from districts increases. - 10.
-Future opportunities: The requirements of SSB 6074 have resulted in additional materials for local school districts, and have increased training opportunities.
+Additionally, ensuring materials, training, print/electronic resources, and other supports relevant and up to date (per changes in the law) has continued to be a challenge as demand from districts increases.
+With the 2020 COVID 19 pandemic and subsequent school closures, the necessary supports for students experiencing homelessness including remote learning, outreach, identification and enrollment have all been impacted.
+Further, the school closures caused many districts to reduce staff and re-assign the required McKinney-Vento liaison role to a new person who was unfamiliar with the duties, or to a person with multiple responsibilities who lacked the time to appropriately fulfill the role.

+10. Future opportunities:

+The requirements of SSB 6074 have resulted in additional materials for local school districts and have increased training opportunities.
 Most importantly, the required Legislative Report has provided a more complex overview of data and information related to the educational outcomes of homeless students in our state.
 As we learn more about the disproportionality related to homeless student's educational outcomes, and as school district staff receive enhanced local support in accessing training and information, the next step could include additional supports for the OSPI Homeless Children and Youth program.
 The OSPI Homeless Children and Youth program supervisor works closely with districts to infuse best practices, combine efforts with other state and federal programs to better support students experiencing homelessness, and fulfill the duties outlined in the federal law.
 With the growing demand from districts, the increase in student homelessness and the professional development and implementation requirements at the local level, OSPI will need to build capacity in order to maintain effectiveness.

-11. Statutory and/or Budget language:
+11. Statutory and/or budget language:

-Budget Proviso: SSB 5883 Sec.
-513 (19) - \$36,000 of the general fund--state appropriation for fiscal year 2016, and \$36,000 of the general fund-state appropriation for fiscal year 2017 are provided solely for chapter 212, Laws of 2014 (Substitute Senate Bill 6074) (homeless student educational outcomes).
+ESSB 6168 Sec.
+520 (8)(b) - \$36,000 of the general fund--state appropriation for fiscal year 2020, and \$36,000 of the general fund-state appropriation for fiscal year 2021 are provided solely for chapter 212, Laws of 2014 (Substitute Senate Bill 6074) (homeless student educational outcomes).

-- 12. Other relevant information: The Education for Homeless Children and Youth program (per the federal McKinney-Vento Act) continues to grow.
+12. Other relevant information:

+The Education for Homeless Children and Youth program (per the federal McKinney-Vento Act) continues to grow.
 Demand upon OSPI as well as the demand upon our local school districts continues to grow.
-During the 2016-17 school year, Washington State reported over 40,000 homeless youngsters enrolled in our schools across the state, and those numbers have increased every year since the annual homeless student count has been required by US Department of Education (2003.)
-The 2017-18 data collection is occurring in the summer/fall of 2018, and those numbers will be released to US Department of Education in late fall/early winter, 2018.
-Ongoing efforts to comply with existing, as well as new, program requirements per reauthorized federal legislation or new state legislation, will continue to exceed the capacity of existing program staff at OSPI. - 13.
-List of schools/districts receiving assistance: See OSPI website. - 14.
-Program Contact Information:
+During the 2019-20 school year, Washington State will identify roughly 40,000 homeless youngsters enrolled in schools across the state, and those numbers have increased every year since the annual homeless student count has been required by US Department of Education (2003.)
+The 2019-20 data collection is occurring in the summer/fall of 2020, and those numbers will be released to US Department of Education in late fall/early winter, 2020.
+Ongoing efforts to comply with existing, as well as new, program requirements per reauthorized federal legislation or new state legislation, will continue to exceed the capacity of existing program staff at OSPI.

+13. Schools/districts receiving assistance: